politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP4.md

 government must act to ensure rapid decarbonisation of the electricity supply, while at the same time increasing electricity production and ensuring that the lights remain on.
-As all low-carbon sources of energy are capital-intensive and have slow return on investment, the only way to make the private sector build it is to provide generous fixed prices for the electricity.
+As all low-carbon sources of electricity are capital-intensive and have slow return on investment, the only way to make the private sector build it is to provide generous fixed prices for the electricity.
 This is expensive, so it makes far more sense to build these projects in the public sector, especially